Those Who Sow in Tears

 Over the years we visited some of the best alternative doctors, university hospitals, and clinics in the U.S. and Mexico.
 All the while we were supported by and mostly living with Nathanael's amazing, devoted parents and my mom.
 We moved around four different Western states--California, Washington, New Mexico and Arizona-- trying to get him well.
 We will never forget the army of prayer warriors, family and friends who supported us and fundraised for us year after year.

 On June 16, 2015, my 37-year old husband, Nathanael Alexander Daggett, was finally called Home to rest and rejoice.

-A year and a half later, his mother-- our fearless leader in his fight for wellness and my very best friend-- the wonderful, hysterical, kind, smart, generous, curious, tenacious Irish-Dutch beauty who was an extreme athlete and culinary genius, Hilary Daggett, followed her son Home on September 9, 2016.
+A year and a half later, his mother-- our fearless leader in his fight for wellness and my best friend-- the wonderful, hysterical, kind, smart, generous, tenacious Irish-Dutch beauty, athlete, and culinary genius-- Hilary Daggett, followed her son Home on September 9, 2016.
 She also had chronic Lyme which turned neurological and unbearable in her last years on top of spinal injuries that had left her unable to sit or drive for over 20 years-- a true tragedy for someone so full of life and energy.
 Her heart was beyond broken over her firstborn and she didn't have much fight left after he was gone.